dlu-ch/dlb/doc/faq.rst

 SCons contains a lot of predefined roles for typical tasks and environments and does a lot of guessing (e.g. it tries to detect toolchains).
 This makes SCons quite slow and intricate to extend in some aspects.

-dlb is faster, scales better and is designed for easy extension.
+dlb is faster [#speedofscons1]_ and is designed for easy extension.

 Why Python?